YohannParis/jmap-blog/README.md

-# Poem Blog
+# JMAP Blog

-A minimalist blog for publishing poems via email.
-This project offers a simple workflow for turning emails into a beautiful static website.
+A minimalist blog for publishing via email.
+This project offers a simple workflow for turning emails into a simple static website.

 ## How It Works

-1. Send a poem to your email account (with JMAP support)
+1. Send a post to your email account (with JMAP support)
 2. The app fetches emails from a designated "Poems" mailbox
-3. Each poem is processed and stored in a `posts.json` file
+3. Each post is processed and stored in a `posts.json` file
 4. A static site is generated with a clean, typography-focused design
 5. An RSS feed is created at `/rss.xml` for easy subscription

 ## Project Structure

 ```
-poem-blog/
+jmap-blog/
 ├── .github/workflows/     # GitHub Actions workflow
 ├── build/                 # Generated static site (not tracked in git)
 ├── src/                   # Source code